ahmetomerv/ahmetomerv.github.io/content/blog/spotify-api-authorization-in-nodejs/index.md

 });
 ```

-This route will accept get requests, authorize a user and redirect to our endpoint defined in `REDIRECTURI`, which is `/api/logged`.
+This route will accept get requests at `/api/login`, authorize a user and redirect to our endpoint defined in `REDIRECTURI`, which is `/api/logged`.

 The `scope` variable holds the permissions we need for our app.
 This also allows the users to know which data they'd be sharing with your app.
 You can see the full list [here](https://developer.spotify.com/documentation/general/guides/scopes).

-Next, we create the `/logged` route:
+Next, we create the `/api/logged` route:

 ```javascript
 router.get('/logged', async (req, res) => {